scottaohara/accessibility_interview_questions/README.md

 - Describe your process for figuring out if an accessibility bug is due to a developer, browser, or assistive technology error?
 - Describe how a single page web app should handle focus when a person loads a new screen.
 - What other states can be set to a selector besides `:hover`?
-- Why shouldn't you only rely on visual styling to indicate state.
+- Why shouldn't you only rely on visual styling to indicate state?
 - What are some issues with carousels?